 For example, you may need to announce a new procedure for rotating inventory.
 This is a position.
 Your decision is probably based on your interests — “why” you wants the new procedure — such as to minimize waste and increase profits.
 When you announce the change, you may be surprised that the new procedure meets significant resistance from staff.
 All they hear is that they’re going to have to learn something new that will take up more of their time.
 Their position is based on their interests of minimizing their confusion and avoiding change.

 Finding a common ground and resolving conflict requires team leaders to uncover interests of the employees that the new procedure will serve.
 Conflict arises because the conflicting team members have either positions or interests — or both — that simply do not agree.
 Positions maintain the conflict.
-Your power to resolve conflict is found in the interests.
+Your power to resolve conflict within your convenience store team is found in the interests.